 4. Do Polar Bears Eat Beluga Whales

 Polar bears kill young walruses and beluga whales occasionally.
-The polar bear feed on the carcasses of adult walruses and beluga whales only because they are larger in size then the polar bears, and they can’t attack them due to their small size.
+The polar bear feeds on the carcasses of adult walruses and beluga whales only because they are larger than the polar bears, and they can’t attack them due to their small size.

 5. Do Polar Bears Eat Penguins

 The polar bear lives in the arctic region (northern hemisphere) whereas the penguin lives in the Antarctic region (South Pole).
 They don’t even get a chance of seeing penguins in their ecosystem.
 But when the polar bear’s primary food is scarce and the only available prey is penguins then they will have their paws on it.

 You can learn more about Penguins here: Emperor Penguin Facts For Kids